tdarwin/honeycomb-refinery-heroku/README.md

 This repository should allow you to create a set of container-based Refinery dynos in your Heroku environment.

+NOTE: If you're not using Heroku Enterprise and Private Spaces, you will not be able to scale to multiple Refinery nodes in your cluster.

 ## Prep Steps

 Create your Heroku App: